 User-mode sampling, which incurs higher overhead but does not require sampling drivers for collection.
-Starting with VTune Amplifier 2019, this mode replaces the former Basic Hotspots analysis.
+Starting with VTune Amplifier 2019, this mode replaced the former Basic Hotspots analysis.

 Hardware event-based sampling, which provides minimum collection overhead but needs sampling drivers or Perf* to be installed.
-Starting with VTune Amplifier 2019, this mode replaces the former Advanced Hotspots analysis.
+Starting with VTune Amplifier 2019, this mode replaced the former Advanced Hotspots analysis.

 How It Works: User-Mode Sampling